You can build a Freshteam app by using the following steps.

 Test the App

-- From the command line, navigate to your project directory and run the following command. $ fdk run
+- From the command line, navigate to the directory that contains the app related files and run the following command. $ fdk run

 Validate and Pack

-- To pack the project for submission, run the following command. $ fdk pack [--app-dir DIR] The command generates the dist/<app_directory>.zip file.
+- To pack the app for submission, run the following command. $ fdk pack [--app-dir DIR] The command generates the dist/<app_directory>.zip file.

-- To publish the app in Freshworks Marketplace, navigate to the Freshteam Developer portal and upload the packed file.
+- To publish the app to the Freshworks Marketplace, navigate to the Freshteam developer portal and upload the packed file.
 For more information on the app submission process, see Types of Apps.